JeffW12345/formality-regression/README.md

 The tests can be run by running the 'main' module.
 Doing so will result in the 'results.csv' csv file in the 'results' directory being updated with the latest results.

+A requirements.txt file is included in the repository.